COVID-19 Frequently Asked Questions

 Q. What is the dataset that I need to keep to claim for the home delivery Advanced Service?

-Contractors should retain a copy of their delivery logs (i.e. those they would normally keep for deliveries undertaken) which as a minimum, should contain the names and addresses of the eligible patients to whom a delivery was made under this service and the date of the delivery.
-Contractors should annotate their logs to indicate which deliveries relate to shielded patients.
+Contractors should retain a copy of their delivery logs (i.e. those they would normally keep for deliveries undertaken) which as a minimum, should contain the names and addresses of the eligible patients to whom a delivery was made under this service, their NHS Test and Trace Account ID reference number and the date of the delivery.
+Contractors should annotate their logs to indicate which deliveries are being provided under the Advanced service.

 Q. Is there a recommended retention period for delivery logs related to this service?